Who can be a Police Unity Tour Member?

-Each Active Member, (Rider,Support and Motor Support) must raise a minimum of $1900.00.
-New members, riders and support, are required to have $500 in sponsorship by December 1st, 2017 or within 45 days of their acceptance into the Police Unity Tour if joining in November or later.
-Returning members must have $750 raised by January 1st, 2018 and ALL MEMBERS must have their full sponsorship funds in by April 1st, 2018.
+Each Active Member, (Rider,Support and Motor Support) must raise a minimum of $2000.00.
+ALL members, riders and support, are required to have $500 in sponsorship by January 15th, 2019 in order to secure your their spot on the roster.
+ALL members must have their full sponsorship funds in by April 1st, 2019.
 The sponsorship money is non-transferable and non refundable.
 PLEASE DO NOT ASK TO HAVE YOUR MONEY SWITCH TO ANOTHER MEMBER.

 Additionally, there is a $100 application fee which is non-transferable and non-refundable.
 Each member must also purchase the required uniform if they do not already have one from a previous year.

 What equipment do I need to participate?